JuanitoFatas/JuanitoFatas/README.md

 ## Hi, I’m Juanito

-I am an engineer working at [Buildkite].
-We’re hiring: https://buildkite.com/careers in Australia and New Zealand.
+I am an engineer working at [Buildkite] based in Japan.

-My [personal site is here](https://juanitofatas.com) and [@JuanitoFatas](https://twitter.com/JuanitoFatas) only on Twitter.

 I like taking photos: